Information Development Manager, Irish Cancer Society

 - Often, lung cancer is only diagnosed at a late stage, meaning that it is more difficult to treat and there is less chance of cure.

 - Lung cancer usually affects people over 40, but the average age of diagnosis is about 70.

 But what causes lung cancer?

 Here are a few factors that may increase your risk:

-- Smoking causes almost nine in ten lung cancers; the sooner you stop smoking, the more you reduce your risk
+- Smoking causes almost nine in ten lung cancers; the sooner you stop smoking, the more you reduce your risk of getting cancer

 - Breathing in other people’s smoke (second-hand smoke)

 - A family history – having a parent, brother or sister with the disease – indicates an increased risk